Positivist calendar: Advantages

+The vast array of historical figures the average person would have to know to communicate time would spread intellectualism and education.

+All dates being named dissolves ambiguity between date and time notations, as rather than a date such as the 9th of April, 2026 being either written as 9/4/26 and 4/9/26 depending on location, which causes confusion with the 4th of September, 2026, one could just add "Aristaeus", which is the name of the 9th of Archimedes in the positivist calendar.

 The calendar is the same every year (perennial), unlike the annual Gregorian calendar, which differs from year to year.
 Hence, scheduling is easier for institutions and industries with extended production cycles.
 Movable holidays celebrated on the nth certain weekday of a month, such as U.S. Thanksgiving day, would be able to have a fixed date while keeping their traditional weekday.

 Statistical comparisons by months are more accurate, since all months contain exactly the same number of business days and weekends, likewise for comparisons by 13-week quarters.
 Supporters of the Positivist calendar have argued that thirteen equal divisions of the year are superior to twelve unequal divisions in terms of monthly cash flow in the economy.

 Disadvantages

 While each quarter would be equal in length (13 weeks), thirteen is a prime number, placing all activities currently done on a quarterly basis out of alignment with the months.

 Christian, Islamic and Jewish leaders are historically opposed to the calendar, as their tradition of worshiping every seventh day would result in either the day of the week of worship changing from year to year, or eight days passing when "The Festival of All the Dead” or “The Festival of Holy Women" occurs.

 Birthdays, significant anniversaries, and other holidays would need to be recalculated as a result of a calendar reform, and would always be on the same day of the week.
 This could be problematic for Public holidays that would fall under non-working days under the new system; eg. If a public holiday is celebrated on January 8, under the Positivist calendar that holiday would always fall on a Sunday, Moses 8, which is already a non-working day, and compensatory leave would have to be given each year on Moses 9, thus essentially changing the date of the holiday to Moses 9.
-A vast amount of administrative data, and the software that manages that, would have to be corrected/adjusted for the new system, potentially having to support both the IFC and the standard local time keeping systems for a period of time.
+A vast amount of administrative data, and the software that manages that, would have to be corrected/adjusted for the new system, potentially having to support both the positivist and the standard time keeping systems for a period of time.

+The reorganization of the numbering of years would inevitably cause confusion between years between calendar systems, such as the year 100 under the positivist calendar and 100 AD under the Gregorian calendar.

+The number of names the average person would have to memorize can be a challenge.